Knockinaam Lodge

 Our Inspector's view

-Knockinaam Lodge is an extended Victorian house set in an idyllic cove with its own pebble beach (ideal for a private swim in the summer) and sheltered by majestic cliffs and woodlands.
+Knockinaam Lodge is an extended Victorian house set in an idyllic cove with its own pebble beach, and sheltered by majestic cliffs and woodlands.
 Surrounded by 30 acres of delightful grounds, the lodge was the location for a meeting between Churchill and General Eisenhower in World War II.
-Today, a warm welcome is assured from the proprietors and their committed team, and much emphasis is placed on providing a sophisticated but intimate home-from-home experience.
-There are 10 suites – each individually designed and all with TVs with DVD players, luxury toiletries and complimentary bottled water.
-The cooking is a real treat and showcases prime Scottish produce on the daily-changing, four-course set menus; guests can always discuss the choices in advance if they wish.
+Today, a warm welcome is assured from the proprietors and their committed team.
+There are 10 suites – each individually designed and all with luxury toiletries and complimentary bottled water.
+The cooking is a real treat and showcases prime Scottish produce on the daily-changing, set menus.

 Features